gap-system/gap/tst/testspecial/README.md

 all of GAP's output, stop GAP attaching to the terminal, and rewrite any filenames which occur in output.

-`./run_gap.sh` : This runs GAP, capturing it's input/output
+`./run_gap.sh` : This runs GAP, capturing its input/output
 `./run_all.sh` : This runs all the tests `./regenerate_tests.sh` : Regenerate all outputs